 I am a PhD student and research assistant at La Trobe University’s Australian Research Centre in Sex, Health and Society.
 My PhD research explores how life writing can be used by young LGBTIQA+ people in the process of meaning-making around identity.

-In June 2018, I presented on behalf of the Australian Research in Sex, Health and Society at Pleasure and Health: A Colloquium at Flinders University in Adelaide.
+In June 2018, I presented on behalf of the Australian Research Centre in Sex, Health and Society at Pleasure and Health: A Colloquium at Flinders University in Adelaide.

 On 11 November, I presented at the Australian Lesbian and Gay Archives’ 17th Australian Homosexual Histories Conference, held at the University of Adelaide.